yenyang/Anarchy-BepInEx/README.md

 Anarchy disables error checks for tools in a way that the errors are not shown at all.

-This mod allows you to place vegetation and props (with DevUI 'Add Object' menu) overlapping with other objects and close together.
+This mod allows you to place vegetation and props (with DevUI 'Add Object' menu) overlapping or inside the boundaries of other objects and close together.

 For consistency within the community, please do not use the term Anarchy to mean something else for CSL2.